List of birds of India: Cranes

 Cranes are large, long-legged and long-necked birds.
 Unlike the similar-looking but unrelated herons, cranes fly with necks outstretched, not pulled back.
 Most have elaborate and noisy courting displays or "dances".
 There are five species which have been recorded in India.

-The hooded crane, Grus monacha, was included in many older lists but is considered hypothetical (Rasmussen and Anderton, 2005) or even extirpated by more recent workers.
+The hooded crane, Grus monacha, was included in many older lists but is considered hypothetical (Rasmussen and Anderton, 2005) or even extirpated by more recent works.